 The only tale that I actually enjoyed reading for the plot alone was ‘The Archaeologist’s Story’, which takes place while the narrator was working at a Celtic burial ground.
 However, I didn’t get to read it in its entirety, because there is a page missing from my edition.
-That was particularly unfortunate, since not only its plot is gripping, but some interesting considerations are made about various topics.
+That was particularly unfortunate, since not only is its plot gripping, but some interesting considerations are made about various topics.
 These include the fear of nuclear war, the possibility of an afterlife, some fields of study being considered uneconomic, and how we sometimes only understand our homeland when we are away.
 Another noteworthy element of this story is that one of the topics mentioned is still extremely relevant today – immigrants being used as scapegoats.

 “In our town, whenever you go into a store and ask for something they don’t have, the shopkeepers tell you that the Vietnamese have bought it all.”